dillonkearns/idiomatic-elm-package-guide/README.md

 * Instead of directly answering a common question, send a link to the answer.
 That way you don't ever have to write that answer again, and it is there for future reference.
 * If a question keeps coming up, it may also mean that it's an opportunity to make your API simpler or more intuitive.

+### Always expose types that can be created from your API
+You often see Github issues or pull requests [like this one](https://github.com/mdgriffith/style-elements/pull/95) requesting that [an Opaque Type](https://medium.com/@ckoster22/advanced-types-in-elm-opaque-types-ec5ec3b84ed2) be exposed in the API so that users of the API can annotate their functions that use values of that type.
+Avoid these types of requests by always following this rule of thumb:

+> If your public API allows you to create a value (even an intermediary one) of a given type, *always* expose that type in your public API so users can annotate their functions.

 ## 4. Easy to tell if it's the right fit for the problem at hand

 ### Explicitly State Design Goals in Your README